Drone Evolution team (L-R): Clayton Earney – operations director, John Young – technical director, Toby Townrow – communications director

 Key to challenging thinking is collaboration and the sharing of practice, even in what might seem to be an unrelated discipline.
 Following on from this is the willingness to challenge thinking and short-termism.

 What are your plans for the next 2-5 years?

 We’re looking to continue to develop solutions to challenges that are ahead of their time and that will make people use drones in a different way.
 We’ll be bringing those products to market, both by ourselves and in conjunction with some partners as well as continuing to innovate.
 We will have protected our IP and licenced it for use in products around the globe.

-Innovation 100 Construction Wales is a major initiative to identify some of Wales' most innovative companies across the construction and built environment sector, looking particularly at the supply chain to highlight the depth of the sector and its relevance to the future economic prosperity of the sector in Wales.
+Construction Wales Innovation Index is a major initiative to identify some of Wales' most innovative companies across the construction and built environment sector, looking particularly at the supply chain to highlight the depth of the sector and its relevance to the future economic prosperity of the sector in Wales.